 Regulation of nanotechnology in food applications

-Before any novel food or ingredient made using nanotechnology can be legally marketed, it must undergo a safety assessment and been approved by EU Member States.
+Before any novel food or ingredient made using nanotechnology can be legally marketed, it must undergo a safety assessment and EU Member States must approve them.

 In the UK, safety assessments on novel foods are normally carried out by the Advisory Committee on Novel Foods and Processes.

-The Food Information Regulations requires that any engineered nanomaterials in food shall be clearly indicated with 'nano' in brackets after its name in the ingredient list.
+The Food Information Regulations requires that you must clearly indicate any engineered nanomaterials in food with 'nano' in brackets after its name in the ingredient list.